The Program

 • Web programming

-Pace: On average, the Core Curriculum takes 18 months of full-time study.
+Pace: on average, the Core Curriculum takes 18 months of full-time study.
 The exact duration depends on each student’s rhythm and dedication.
 The program is flexible, but not unlimited.
 Momentum is key: progress requires consistent work and engagement.

 After the Common Core, many students take a first internship or job in tech.
-This is not mandatory, but strongly recommended.

 Objectives: